dalilander/Install-script-for-OpenCV4-REMOVED/README.md

 Cheers

+PS:

-PS.
-Check that the path to the .../pkgconfig containing opencv4.pc really is in the environment variable LD_LIBRARY_PATH.
+1. Check that the path to the .../pkgconfig containing opencv4.pc really is in the environment variable LD_LIBRARY_PATH.

-PPS.
-If with book examples you encouter errors regarding missing -lprotobuf for TARGET_LINK_LIBRARIES
+2. If with book examples you encouter errors regarding missing -lprotobuf for TARGET_LINK_LIBRARIES

-do install these:

-sudo apt-get install protobuf-compiler libprotobuf-dev
+   do install these: sudo apt-get install protobuf-compiler libprotobuf-dev

+I AM READING AN (IMO CRAPPY) OPENCV4 BOOK FROM PACKT AND WHILE DOING THAT I FIND STUFF THAT IS NOT WORKING OR MISSING FROM THE
+UBUNTU ENVIRONMENT.
+I WILL ADD NOTES ABOUT THOSE HERE.